eval-u8/Pass-Gen/README.md

 # Pass-Gen 🔐

-Pass-Gen is a simple password generator built entirely on JS.
+Pass-Gen is a simple yet powerwul password generator built entirely on JS.

 ## Quirks 🎯

 Pass-Gen gives the user the option to create a password anywhere from 8 to 128 characters long, using lowercase, uppercase, numbers, or special characters.

 ## Preview 👀